potassco/asprin/README.md

 ```bash
 $ asprin [number_of_models] [options] [files]
 ```
-Currently, for computing many optimal models, asprin does projection on the atoms of the preference specification.
+Currently, for computing many optimal models, asprin does projection on the formulas of the preference specification.
+By default, asprin loads its library `asprin.lib`.
+This may be disabled with option `--no-asprin-lib`.

 ## Building
 `asprin` requires Python (version 2.7 is tested), and the [python module of clingo](https://github.com/potassco/clingo).
 For installation instructions of the latter, please read [here](https://github.com/potassco/clingo/blob/master/INSTALL) the section on Building the Python Module.